2021 Paralympics: Women have won 65% of Team USA's medals in Tokyo

 Goalball

-American Amanda Dennis is currently tied for third among all players in scoring (13 total goals: 11 from the field and two penalty goals).
+Following a thrilling semifinal shootout victory against Brazil, the U.S. women’s goalball team will play for gold.

-The U.S. women’s goalball team also includes Asya Miller, Eliana Mason, Lisa Czechowski, Marybai Huking, and Mindy Cook.
+The U.S. women’s goalball team includes Amanda Dennis, Asya Miller, Eliana Mason, Lisa Czechowski, Marybai Huking, and Mindy Cook.
 Both Miller and Czechowski are making their sixth Paralympic appearance in Tokyo.

 Rowing